 COVID-19: We continually emphasize that our number one priority is the health and safety of our customers and employees.
 Although VENT no longer maintains any of its COVID-era prevention protocols, we strongly recommend best practices for protecting yourself and your fellow travelers against COVID-19 illness.
-These measures include receiving the primary series vaccinations for those eligible, staying "Up to Date" with COVID-19 booster shots, wearing high filtration N-95 or KN-95 masks when in airports and on airplanes, and avoiding risky social settings in the lead-up to your tour.
+These measures include receiving the primary series vaccinations for those eligible, staying "Up to Date" with COVID-19 booster shots, wearing high filtration N-95 or KN-95 masks when in airports and on ventbird.com airplanes, and avoiding risky social settings in the lead-up to your tour.
 These recommendations are firmly rooted in CDC guidance regarding recommendations for avoiding COVID-19.
-Please visit the Coronavirus Travel Update page of our website https://ventbird.com/covid-19 for our official statement regarding COVID-19 and the operation of our tours.
-Please visit the CDC website for the most up to date information about COVID-19 and associated guidance for proper health and hygiene: https://www.cdc.gov/coronavirus/2019-nCoV/index.html.